What might cause me to fall if I have Parkinson's?

 General muscle weakness

-People with Parkinson’s can be much less active than they used to be, which can cause muscles to become weaker.
-This weakness can be a major cause of falls.
+You may be much less active than you used to be if you have Parkinson's.
+This can cause muscles to become weaker and increase your risk of falling.
 Staying active can help muscles and joints from getting stiff and rigid.

 Problems with blood pressure